MKortmann/storefront-backend/README copy.md

 ## Contributions

 The Project was completed by me as a part of the FullStack Nanodegree Project.
-I fullfilled all all the requirements and also implemented additional features.
+I fullfilled all the requirements and also implemented extra features.